airalab/robonomics-wiki/docs/ja/add-smart-device-to-robonomics.md

 <robo-wiki-picture src="home-assistant/user.jpg" />

 Then go to the Dapp service [**"HomeAssistant Account"**](https://dapp.robonomics.network/#/home-assistant).
-Choose account, you've just created at the right sidebar.(Check, that you choose right by pressing to profile icon).
+Choose account, you've just created at the right sidebar(check that you have chosen the intended account by pressing the profile icon).
-Then enter `USER` seed in required field.In the next two raws type in `SUB_OWNER` and `SUB_ADMIN` addresses:
+Then enter the `USER` seed in the required field.
+In the next two raws type in `SUB_OWNER` and `SUB_ADMIN` addresses:

 <robo-wiki-picture src="home-assistant/acc-pass.jpg" />